As an influencer, you should know and use certain terms to be taken seriously by brands.

 When it comes to pitching brands and working with them, it’s a lot of work.
 There are lots of details people often don’t discuss when it comes to executing the work you agreed on.
 But even before you get to the work part, you have to negotiate terms before you come to an agreement.
 Talking to a brand can be intimidating especially if they use or mention a term you aren’t familiar with.
 Sure, it’s not rocket science but just like any industry, influencer marketing has its own jargon and you’ll get much further if you’re familiar with it.

-As someone who works with brands often (6-8 times a month), I often jump on the phone or have long email correspondence with my brand partners.
+As someone who works with brands weekly, I often jump on the phone or have long email correspondence with my brand partners.
 While I absolutely love working with brands (after all it’s how I get paid), there’s quite a bit of leg work that goes on before the fun pretty content part.
 What I’ve noticed is that there are words that are always used whenever money is mentioned and partnerships are being considered.

 If you’re an influencer looking to work with brands on a regular basis, here are 7 terms you should know and use to when pitching brands.

-PLEASE NOTE: I am not an attorney, just an experienced influencer.
+PLEASE NOTE: I am not an attorney, just an experienced influencer with a really good attorney.
 This is based on my personal + professional experiences.
 Please consult your attorney or lawyer for any legal advice when it comes to contracts or any other legal agreements.

 This is the very professional way to bring up money.
 Often times when a brand reaches out to you or vice versa, much of the correspondence will be about what you can do for the brand or what they would like you to do for them.
 Once that’s established, there’s that awkward moment where you pretty much want to blurt out “how much am I getting paid for this?”
 While understandable, please don’t ever say that.
 Not even jokingly.